rajath111/l-cron-docker-ubuntu/README.md

 The above CRON job file contains two jobs.
 1. First job runs every minute and logs 'TEST 2' in log file.
-2. Second job runs every 5 minutes on Mondays and logs 'TEST 5' in log file.
+2. Second job runs 5th minute of every hour on Mondays and logs 'TEST 5' in log file.

 ## Enable/Configure to run CRON job
 We can manage CRON jobs using ```crontab``` utility installed when we install cron.